ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 Yet another limitation is one of natural composition.
-With the piece operators, it is not possible to start from a pre-computed, shared composite, and replace some part of it, as for example when a field of a structure, or an array element, is promoted to a register for a specific PC range.
+With the piece operators, it is not possible to start from a pre-computed, shared composite and replace some part of it.
+For example when a field of a structure or an array element is promoted to a register for a specific PC range.
 The producer must instead rebuild a new composite piece by piece, which results in DWARF expressions that are not as compact as they could be.

-It is important to emphasize that these are not limitations of the composite model itself but of the existing operators used to construct composites.
+It is important to emphasize that these are not limitations of the model of composite storage itself but of the existing operators used to construct composites.

 To address these limitations, this proposal defines a new operator, overlay (with variants `DW_OP_overlay` and `DW_OP_bit_overlay`).
-It produces composite locations and is designed to replace usages of the aforementioned piece operators, without the limitations, while allowing objects to be described in a more natural and composable way in many cases.
+It produces composite locations and is designed to replace usages of the aforementioned piece operators without the limitations while allowing objects to be described in a more natural and composable way.
 The new operator semantics align naturally with the post-"locations on the stack" model.
-The resulting composites are, however, just normal composites, completely indistinguishable from ones created by the preexisting operators.
+However, the resulting composites are just normal composites, completely indistinguishable from ones created by the preexisting operators.

-In its basic form, the overlay operator produces a composite location by conceptually taking a base location and overlaying a new location on top of a range of bits from that base location, overriding the original location with the new one for that range of bits.
+In its basic form, the overlay operator produces a composite location by conceptually taking a base location and overlaying a new location on top of a range of storage from that base location, overriding the original location with the new one for that range of storage.

 As a simple example, consider the location of a variable of a struct type with three 32-bit fields, whose default location is on the stack